 - 6.1 The purpose of providing equipment is to increase or maintain functional independence and well-being of residents and carers as part of a risk management process.
 It is important to find practical ways of supporting residents, facilitating hospital discharges and avoiding unnecessary admissions, using equipment. - 6.2 Consideration must be given to the most cost-effective method of meeting the assessed need.
-A careful balance must be achieved between the independence and dignity of the resident and the health, safety and welfare of the resident and care home staff. - 6.3 Residents in care homes with nursing will have their equipment provided and funded by the care home unless the item is bespoke, out of the ordinary or highly specialised to that resident and that resident is not CHC funded (see point 6.4 for further clarity). - Care homes with nursing would be expected to provide equipment including pressure care overlays, replacement mattresses to maintain tissue viability and other relevant needs including specialist bathing, postural support and postural management systems, specialist seating and nursing equipment. (refer to 8.7 for further guidance) - 6.4 Residents in care homes with nursing funded by continuing healthcare may have bespoke or highly specialised equipment needs.
+A careful balance must be achieved between the independence and dignity of the resident and the health, safety and welfare of the resident and care home staff. - 6.3 Residents in care homes with nursing will have their equipment provided and funded by the care home unless the item is bespoke or very specific to that resident and that resident is not CHC funded (see point 6.4 for bespoke definition).
+Equipment will include pressure care overlays and replacement mattresses to maintain tissue viability and other relevant needs including specialist bathing, postural support and postural management systems, specialist seating (which is not bespoke) and nursing equipment. - 6.4 Residents in care homes with nursing funded by continuing healthcare may have bespoke equipment needs.
 Assessment and provision/funding of these items may also be undertaken by the local NHS CHC Team.
 This assessment will need to occur before admission to the care home and further assessment may also be required if clinical needs change.
 There may also be times when an assessment is required for an existing resident. - Definition of bespoke or highly specialised equipment.
-'Equipment uniquely modified/tailored to accommodate highly specialist needs' for example, an item of equipment specifically made to measure or tailored to meet the needs of an individual resident and is not suitable for use by other care home residents.
-This does not include non-bespoke plus size equipment. - 6.5 Care homes should not accept people whose assessed needs they are unable to meet.
+'Equipment uniquely modified/tailored to accommodate highly specialist needs' for example, an item of equipment specifically made to measure or tailored to meet the needs of an individual resident and is not suitable for use by other care home residents. - 6.5 Care homes should not accept people whose assessed needs they are unable to meet.
 A detailed assessment of need should have been completed at the outset.
-However, where the absence of a piece of equipment in a care home is temporary and the provision of equipment would facilitate a discharge from an acute hospital bed, the care home can make arrangements for a short term, six-week loan, of equipment from either the Community Equipment Loan Service (by contacting the most appropriate partner i.e. Social Care or NHS) or they may prefer to approach an independent commercial equipment provider.
-At the end of the 6-week temporary period the loan equipment must be returned to the local Community Equipment Loan Service.
+However, where the absence of a piece of equipment in a care home is temporary and the provision of equipment would facilitate a discharge from an acute hospital bed, the care home can make arrangements for a short term, six-week loan, of equipment from either the Community Equipment Service (by contacting the most appropriate partner i.e. Social Care or NHS) or they may prefer to approach an independent commercial equipment provider.
+At the end of the 6-week temporary period the loan equipment must be returned to the local Community Equipment Service.

-6.6 Specific items of equipment may also be provided by the Community Equipment Loan Service on a short-term loan basis to assist with respite placements.
-Once the placement has ended equipment should be returned immediately.
+6.6 Specific items of equipment may also be provided by the Community Equipment Service on a short-term loan basis to assist with respite placements.
 Care homes should not accept people for respite care, whose assessed needs they are unable to meet, unless able to identify and provide item(s) needed to meet the need.
 A detailed assessment of need must be completed at the outset

-The Partner responsible for funding the equipment will be determined by the type of respite, as below: -
+The Community Equipment Service Provider will be determined by the type of respite: -